What Counts as Information?

 Shielding.
 Faraday cages block electromagnetic radiation.
 Expensive.
 Imperfect.
 A well-funded adversary can still get through.

 Each fix addresses one channel.
-But physics guarantees there are always more.
+Physics guarantees there are always more.

 Computation requires energy.
 Energy dissipates as heat, radiation, vibration.
 Any physical process leaves traces.
 The question is not whether information leaks, but whether an adversary can detect it.